wagiminator/MCU-Templates/CH32V003/readme.md

 # MCU Template for CH32V003 Microcontrollers
 The CH32V003 series is a collection of industrial-grade general-purpose microcontrollers that utilize the QingKe RISC-V2A core design supporting the RV32EC instruction set.
 These microcontrollers are equipped with various features such as a 48MHz system main frequency, 16KB flash, 2KB SRAM, wide voltage support, a single-wire serial debug interface, low power consumption, and an ultra-small package.
 Additionally, the CH32V003 series includes a built-in set of components including a DMA controller, a 10-bit ADC, op-amp comparators, multiple timers, and standard communication interfaces such as USART, I2C, and SPI.

-The *template* directory includes a makefile, a PlatformIO.ini file, an illustrative program, a linker script, fundamental libraries, and a programming tool.
+The *template* directory includes a makefile, a PlatformIO.ini file, an illustrative program, a linker script, and fundamental libraries.
 These elements are intended to serve as a foundation for beginning the development of bare-metal firmware in the C programming language for this particular microcontroller.

 Furthermore, inside the *libraries* directory, there are optional libraries available for certain peripherals.
 If you intend to utilize these libraries, you need to copy them into the *src* folder within the *template* directory.